ArnoldasBagdonas/Docs-as-Code-Demo-Project-Sphinx/README.md

 Firmware components can be documented using Doxygen and included in Sphinx.

 ### sphinx-needs

-Requirements, architecture elements, and traceability are managed as structured objects.

 All specifications, requirements, risks, and system architecture are maintained in the `docs/` folder using [Sphinx](https://www.sphinx-doc.org/) and [`sphinx-needs`](https://sphinx-needs.readthedocs.io/)